Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Tools/openssl.md

   * The decryption command becomes:
     * EX: openssl aes-256-cbc -pbkdf2 -iter 10000 -d -in encrypted_message -out original_message.txt

-### How to use OpenSSL on RSA (Asymmetric Encryption)
+### OpenSSL on RSA & (Asymmetric Encryption)

-*To see real values for p and q, let’s create a real keypair (uUing the 3 following steps below):*
+*Real values for p and q in RSA, let’s create a real keypair:*

-* With openssl, we used "genrsa" to generate an RSA private key.
+* For RSA, we used "genrsa" to generate an RSA private key.
   * Using -out, we specified that the resulting private key is saved as private-key.pem.
   * We added 2048 to specify a key size of 2048 bits.
   * EX: openssl genrsa -out private-key.pem 2048

-* Using openssl, we specified that we are using the RSA algorithm with the rsa option.
+* We specified that we are using the RSA algorithm with the rsa option.
   * We specified that we wanted to get the public key using -pubout.
   * We set the private key as input using -in private-key.pem and saved the output using -out public-key.pem.
     * EX: openssl rsa -in private-key.pem -pubout -out public-key.pem